vasuskimo/discoh/README.md

    set(k,v)  // set the cache with the key,value pair
 ```

-Here is the modified read in your client with discoh in the architecture:
+Here is the modified read in the client with discoh in the Enhanced FB architecture:

 ```
 v = discoh_read(k);